Inbibo/adonisfx_docs/docs/maya/muscle.md

 </figure>

 > [!NOTE]
 > - The attachment weights are normalised at each vertex.
 This normalisation is applied when a stroke is finished.
-The use of the AdonisFX painting tool is mandatory for that.
-The basics of the paint tool are explained in [this section](#adonisfx-paint-tool).
+The use of the AdonisFX Paint Tool is mandatory for that.
 > - It is recommended to paint the values for the most influent attractors at the end in order to avoid the internal normalisation override them in further strokes.

 ## Debugger